-To find out if and how advertising costs differ in the United States, SEMrush analyzed over 55,000 keywords from 10 industries, including both offline and online businesses — from automobile dealerships to cryptocurrencies.
+To find out if and how advertising costs differ in the United States, SEMrush analyzed over 86,000 keywords from 17 industries, including both offline and online businesses — from automobile dealerships to cryptocurrencies.

-Discover which states are the most and least expensive for advertisers in general and for specific verticals in particular.
+Below you can discover which states are the most and least expensive for advertisers in general and for specific verticals in particular.

 Breakdown by Industry

 When analyzing different verticals in different states, we noticed that not all niches are equally location sensitive.
 In some industries the CPC range is quite small, while in other niches the average CPC differs significantly.
 According to this specificity, we divided all the categories into two groups.

 The first group contains industries where the CPC depends heavily on location.

 We found out that the CPC range in the Insurance category is the largest one — from $19.14 in Texas to $5.51 in Alaska.
 What’s more, Insurance is one of the most expensive niches for PPC; in more than half of U.S. states the average CPC is higher than $10.
 And the “cheapest” click in this industry costs even more than the most expensive average click in a range of niches, such as Internet & Telecom ($3.89, California), Real Estate ($2.38, Texas), Travel ($1.67, New York), Cryptocurrency ($1.43, New Jersey), Fashion Retail ($1.08, California), and others.